-ders among the people.
-As he looked the heavens open-
+mong the people: he saw the heavens open-ed, he saw Je-

 Hymn.
 Saint of God, elect and precious.
-323.
+393.

-\mathcal{V} .
-The righteous shall flourish like a palm tree. \mathcal{R} .
+$\overline{\mathcal{N}}$.
+The righteous shall flourish like a palm tree. $\overline{\mathcal{R}}$.
 He shall spread abroad like a cedar in Libanus.
-The Response should not be said aloud.
+Let the Response be made privately.

 in heaven, al-le-lú-ya.
 Ps.
 My soul doth magnify.
-61.
+69.

-Rant us, O Lord, we beseech thee, so to imitate that which we hold in honour, that we may learn to love our enemies, as we celebrate the birthday of him who prayed even for his murderers to thy Son, Jesus Christ our Lord.
+Rant unto us, we beseech thee, O Lord, to imitate what we revere, that we may learn to love even our enemies: forasmuch as we celebrate the nativity of him who knew how to pray even for his persecutors to our Lord Jesus Christ thy Son.
 Who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
 R. Amen.